seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

 <hr />

 Hey there!
 Thanks for reading this post!
 My name is Sebastian, I'm a Junior Psychology major at ASU turned Software Engineer.
 I've done quite a few wacky things including working at a Czech film production company, helping work on TEDx events, and most recently a Data Scientist turned Software Engineer Intern at a startup.
+If you're interested, you can checkout [my resume over here][resume], or [browse my github here][github].
 I'm always looking for new opportunities, so if you like what you've read and happen to know of any Data Science/Software Engineering opportunities, please send them over to <a href="mailto:seb@sebpatron.com">seb@sebpatron.com</a>.
 Or just drop an email and say hi!

 [reddit-printout]: https://www.reddit.com/r/datascience/comments/9vihdt/gdpr_you_cant_even_make_a_list/
 [sites-blocking-eu-users]: http://www.niemanlab.org/2018/08/more-than-1000-u-s-news-sites-are-still-unavailable-in-europe-two-months-after-gdpr-took-effect/